-- 10.2 Staff will not dismiss abusive behaviour as banter or as 'normal' between young people or as part of growing up, and should not develop high thresholds before acting. - 10.3 All staff recognise that children are capable of abusing their peers.
-All staff should be clear about the school policy and procedure about peer on peer abuse. - 10.4 Sexual violence and harassment can occur between two children of any age or sex.
-It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children. - 10.5 The school's initial response to a report from a child is important.
+- 10.5 The school's initial response to a report from a child is important.
 It is essential that all victims are reassured and that they are being taken seriously and that they will be supported and kept safe.
-Any allegations will be recorded, investigated and dealt with, with support available for victims, perpetrators and other children affected. - 10.6 Ultimately, any decisions are for the school to make on a case-by-case basis, with the DSL or deputy taking a lead role and using their professional judgement, supported by other agencies, such as children social care and the police as required. - 10.7 Reports of sexual violence and sexual harassment are likely to be complex and require difficult decisions to be made, often quickly and under pressure.
+Any allegations will be recorded, investigated and dealt with, with support available for victims, perpetrators and other children affected. - 10.6 Ultimately, any decisions are for the school to make on a case-by-case basis, with the DSL or deputy taking a lead role and using their professional judgement, supported by other agencies, such as children social care and the police as required.

+- 10.7 Reports of sexual violence and sexual harassment are likely to be complex and require difficult decisions to be made, often quickly and under pressure.
 Pre-planning and effective policies will provide the school with the foundation for a calm, considered and appropriate response to any reports. - 10.8 Following a report of sexual violence, the DSL (or deputy) should make an immediate risk and needs assessment, considering; - The victim - The alleged perpetrator - All the other children (if appropriate adult students and staff) - 10.9 School needs to consider the following options for managing a report of sexual violence or sexual harassment; - Manage internally - Early Help - Safeguarding children referral to children social care - Reporting to the Police in parallel to children's social care - 10.10 If children require safeguarding and a referral to Children's Social Care is made the process for managing sexually harmful behaviour can be found in the inter-agency safeguarding procedures on the Pan Dorset Safeguarding Children Partnership website.
-In brief, a multi-agency meeting should be convened by Children's Social Care following a referral and an action plan agreed. - 10.11 A school Risk Assessment Management Plan (RAMP) will be put in place, preferably by way of a meeting, which will consider;

-- The wishes of the victim in terms of how they want to proceed - The nature of the alleged incident - The ages of the children involved - The developmental stages of the children involved - Any power imbalance between the children - Is the incident a one off or a sustained pattern of abuse? - Are there ongoing risks to the victim, other children, school or college staff? - Contextual safeguarding - The level of support needed and school action needed to protect other pupils in the school.
+In brief, a multi-agency meeting should be convened by Children's Social Care following a referral and an action plan agreed. - 10.11 A school Risk Assessment Management Plan (RAMP) will be put in place, preferably by way of a meeting, which will consider; - The wishes of the victim in terms of how they want to proceed - The nature of the alleged incident - The ages of the children involved - The developmental stages of the children involved - Any power imbalance between the children - Is the incident a one off or a sustained pattern of abuse? - Are there ongoing risks to the victim, other children, school or college staff? - Contextual safeguardina - The level of support needed and school action needed to protect other pupils in the school.